AutolabJS/AutolabJS/deploy/dev_setup/README.md

 ### Create Development Environment ###

 *NOTE:* These scripts have been tested on **Ubuntu 16.04 AMD64 Desktop** setup.
 They should work on all variants of Ubuntu 16.04 distributions.
+Please also note that the installation is bandwidth intensive and requires approximately 1.7GB of downloads from the network.
+However, with repeat installations, you are likely to have cached images of Ubuntu 16.04 vagrant box and all the required docker images.
+In that case, the download requirement goes down to approximately 300MB per install.

 Please read the special instructions given below for installation on other platforms.

 #### Installation of Dependencies ####